 Project HAPPY was founded in 2004 by Ayanna.
-After receiving her 1st of 5 doula trainings she realized the need for a community based doula program in her community.
-Ayanna first became a mother herself in 1998 to a beautiful son via a hospital birth without the support and knowledge to make truly informed decisions concerning her care, and a few years later she realized that she had a burning passion to help women have a better experience with their births.
+After receiving her 1st of 5 doula training's she realized the need for a community based doula program in her community.
+Ayanna first became a mother herself in 1998 to a beautiful son via a hospital birth without the support and knowledge to make truly informed decisions concerning her care, and a few years later she realized that she had a burning passion to help other people have better experiences with their births.
 She was aware of the lack of knowledge and information in her community and thus decided to help families on the pathway to parenthood.

-Project HAPPY is the only African-American owned community based doula organization in the Dallas area that primarily serves adolescent and adult women in under served areas.
-Project HAPPY was founded on one principle; to serve God by serving mothers, and this is truly a ministry of love.
+Project HAPPY is the only African-American owned community based doula organization in the Dallas area that primarily serves adolescent and adult women in under-served areas consistently.
+Project HAPPY was founded on one principle; To serve God by serving and meeting the needs of pregnant persons, and this is truly a ministry of love.

-Ayanna is a "NO LIMITS" doula.
+Ayanna is a "NO LIMITS" doula so to speak, often referred to as "Full-Spectrum".
 That means that she provides a comprehensive package of care starting in pregnancy that continues through to post-partum.
+She supports ALL pregnancy scenarios and supports ALL birthing choices, and will assist ANY situation related to pregnancy, birth, or loss.
 She provides support and education during Pregnancy, Birth, Ante and Post-partum.
-She also teaches Childbirth Education classes, Basics of Baby Wearing classes, Getting Started With Cloth cloth diapering classes and she is a Breastfeeding Educator, and teaches Breastfeeding classes and provides hands on support to breastfeeding mothers (and people).
-Recently she has added Trauma/Abuse Survivor support, Abortion support, support and assistance for pregnant people of the LGBTQ community and those living with HIV and AIDS.
+She also teaches Childbirth Education classes, Basics of Baby Wearing classes, Getting Started With Cloth cloth diapering classes and she is a Breastfeeding Educator, and teaches Breastfeeding classes and provides hands on support to breastfeeding (or Chestfeeding) parents.
+Recently she has added Trauma/Abuse Survivor support, Abortion support, VBAC support (with acquired extended continuing education), support and assistance for pregnant people of the LGBTQ community and those living with HIV and AIDS.
 She also specializes in Infant Loss support and assisting grieving families.

-Ayanna serves as a Pregnancy Support Specialist (providing assistance during pregnancy), Birth Doula (for labor and delivery; natural, medicated, or cesarean.
-Hospital, Home, or Birth Center), Ante-Partum Doula (for those on bed rest), PAL (for those experiencing infant loss), Abortion Support (for those who chose this option), Post-Partum Doula (helping new parents transition into parenthood), Abuse and Trauma survivor support (for any person who has been a victim of past trauma or abuse), and she provides Birth Planning sessions.
+Ayanna serves as a Pregnancy Support Specialist (providing assistance during pregnancy), A Birth Doula (for labor and delivery; natural, medicated, or cesarean delivery.), An Ante-Partum Doula (for those on bed rest), PAL (for those experiencing infant loss), Abortion Support (for those who chose this option), A Post-Partum Doula (helping new parents transition into parenthood), Abuse and Trauma survivor support (for any person who has been a victim of past trauma or abuse), and she provides Birth Planning sessions (to specifically help parents understand their rights, options, and choices).
 She does not single herself out as one or the other or restrict herself to one style of practice, she is providing a wide range of care for all pregnancy situations.
 If there is a service or need that Ayanna has not already included or that isn't listed here, please feel free to contact her as certain situations are considered on a case by case basis.